lisamarie616/beaches-angular-assessment/notes.md

-x add edit and update route, controller, and template for beach x remove serializers and use respond_with in api controller instead x add delete button to beach show page and delete function to BeachController

-* associate beach with user who created it
+x add edit and update route, controller, and template for beach x remove serializers and use respond_with in api controller instead x add delete button to beach show page and delete function to BeachController x edit addBeach method in NewBeachController to associate current user with created beach

 * only allow user who created the beach to destroy it
 * add edit and delete buttons to beach index page?
 * associate comment with user